AlephFi/docs/learn/flows/deposit.md

 1. Users initiate deposits by calling `requestDeposit` function with:
    - `classId`: The share class to deposit into
    - `amount`: The amount of underlying tokens to deposit
-   - Auth signature (if KYC/auth is enabled)
+   - `authSignature`: AuthSignature structure containing signature bytes and expiry block (if KYC/auth is enabled)
 2. The deposit amount is transferred to the vault and requests are recorded against the current batch
 3. Users can track their pending deposit requests using:
    - `depositRequestOf(classId, user)`: Total pending deposits across all batches